audience-kit/audience_kit_api/doc/TASKS.md

 ## Client
 - BUG: Phone number when nil from server should not show
 - BUG: No back on now view (NoRepro - ChrisN)
+- Optimize social icons
+- Design revision on person page
+- Cache images in client
 - Improve friends with round icons instead of list for here now
 - Beacon based user_locations
-- Person Social media
-- Person SoundCloud tracks
 - Request retry
 - Improvements to the launch and first run experience
-- Cache images in client
 - Guard view for locations services disabled
 - RSVP scope request
 - RSVP buttons if scope granted
 - Page / Venue "can_like" / "liked" attribute
-- Optimize social icons
+- Play tracks in app

 ## API
-- Project venue_pages into social_links (enhance with handle, top 1 by order, hold for materialized views?)
+- Social links where no "handle"
 - Venue exit events
-- Person SoundCloud tracks
 - Encrypt facebook_token / email address
 - Cache images on server
 - Mutual friends API to determine social score for venue